 At the conference, I presented my software that uses AI to transcribe American Sign Language (ASL) in real-time as a person signs in front of a camera.
-As letters of the alphabet are signed, they are written across the screen so they can be read.
+As letters of the alphabet are signed, they are written across the screen so they can be read (see video below for a demo).
 The ultimate goal of the project is to develop both phone and web apps that allow someone who does not speak ASL to be able to understand what someone who does speak ASL is signing.

 Since the project started in August of this year, I have been able to make significant progress.
 One of the main things I need, and that is needed in any computer vision project, is lots and lots of training data.
 At several other conferences this year I have asked people to allow me to take a video of them performing the ASL alphabet.
 I was able to get video of 31 new people performing the alphabet.